 The Statement of Accounts has been prepared on a going concern basis.
-The Authority's Auditors, Grant Thornton UK LLP, have reported that they are satisfied with the Management's assessment that the going concern basis was appropriate for the 2020/21 financial statements and the Treasurer expectations is that this will continue for the foreseeable future.
+The Treasurer expectations are that this will continue for the foreseeable future.
 Using reserves the Authority has a balanced budget for the Medium Term Financial Plan period and robust and deliverable plans for a balanced budget going forward.